Janho Engelbrecht

-Janho Engelbrecht is a South African politician and a member of the National Assembly of South Africa for the opposition Democratic Alliance.
+Janho Engelbrecht is a South African politician and a member of the National Assembly of South Africa for the Democratic Alliance (DA).
 He had previously served as a member of the Gauteng Provincial Legislature.

 Political career

 Engelbrecht joined the Democratic Party in 1991 and served as the party's branch chairperson at the Potchefstroom University from 1993 to 1995.
 In 2006, he was elected as a ward councillor in the City of Tshwane Metropolitan Municipality for the Democratic Alliance.
 He was selected as the DA's campaign manager for the City of Tshwane for the 2011 municipal elections.
 The DA caucus managed to grow 47 to 82 members and Engelbrecht was re-elected as a PR councillor at the election.
 He was then promoted to chief whip of the DA caucus.

 In February 2012, Engelbrecht suffered a mild heart attack after a heated argument with African National Congress councillors.